Make-School-Courses/EC2000/README.md

 **Zoom link**: [make.sc/regina-zoom](make.sc/regina-zoom)

-**Slack Channel**: #effectivecomm2-spring-2021 (for responses to check-in activities and questions that your classmates can help clarify, e.g., where is the teaching slides? what assignments do we have?)
+This platform will be used for Q&As during check-in activities and burning questions your classmates can help clarify, e.g., "Where is the teaching slides?" or "What time is class again?"

-**My Personal Slack**: @reginayoong (for questions your classmates and TA have no answers to and/or emergency requests,e.g., I've to leave class because of a fire.)
+**My Personal Slack**: @reginayoong

+If you have questions your classmates and TA (@Lauren Dutton) have no answers to, e.g., "Am I on track to pass the course?" and/or emergency requests, e.g., "I have to leave class because of a fire."
+DM me on slack.

-**My Email**: regina@makeschool.com (for late submissions requests, extenuating circumstances explanations)
+**My Email**: regina@makeschool.com

+Email me regarding late submissions requests and/or explanations of extenuating circumstances.

 **Course Delivery**: online | 17 weeks | 29 sessions